6 Introduction to the Command Line

 Relative paths

 These directions are equivalent to a relative path!
-They are easy to follow, but only work when you happen to start at the position you were in when you first got the directions!
+They are easy to follow, but only work when we happen to start at the position we were in when we first got the directions!

 Examples of relative paths: